NatanimA/School-library-OOP/README.md

 # 📖 School Library OOP <a name="about-project"></a>

-> A library management made to automate the overall system of a library
+> A library management made to automate the overall system of a library, where there are users being teacher and students where they can make rentals on a book.

 ![Alt text](UML%20class.jpeg)